StephanErb/aurora/docs/getting-started/overview.md

 ======================

-Apache Aurora is a service scheduler that runs on top of Apache Mesos, enabling you to run long-running services and cron jobs that take advantage of Apache Mesos' scalability, fault-tolerance, and resource isolation.
+Apache Aurora is a service scheduler that runs on top of Apache Mesos, enabling you to run long-running services, cron jobs, and ad-hoc jobs that take advantage of Apache Mesos' scalability, fault-tolerance, and resource isolation.